 - They are self-primed.

-- Their efficiency ranges from low to medium head (up to discharge of 2000 liters / minute).
+- Their efficiency ranges from low to medium (up to the discharge of 2000 liters/minute).

 - They have no valves and easy to manufacture.

 - Also, give steady flow.